 Meaning: Enables calculation of a phase diagram for calculationType=300 and 301.
-It gives an idea (crude one - just to get a rough idea!) of which the new phases may be at higher and lower pressures, and a rough idea of transition pressures.
+It gives an idea (crude one - just to get a rough idea!) of which structures may be stable at higher and lower pressures, and a rough idea of transition pressures.